Click on the Indicators below for More Information

 Coastal tourism Gross Domestic Product is the total measure (in billions of 2012 dollars) of goods and services provided from various industries involved in tourism services and products along the coast.
 Data for Coastal Counties come from the US Census Bureau.
 This dataset represents US counties and independent cities which have at least one coastal border and select non-coastal counties and independent cities based on proximity to estuaries and other coastal counties.
 The dataset is built to support coastal and ocean planning and other activities pursuant to the Energy Policy Act, Coastal Zone Management Act, Magnuson-Stevens Fishery Conservation and Management Act, National Environmental Policy Act, Rivers and Harbors Act and the Submerged Lands Act.

-Description of Time Series: Between 2015 and 2020 the average change in coastal county real wage compensation showed a decreasing trend.
+Description of Time Series: Between 2016 and 2021 the average total coastal county real wage compensation showed a decreasing trend.

 Indicator Source Information: